Welcome to grosbeakRC. I created this site for two reasons:

 Mostly I fly when it's warm and putter when it's not, but sometimes the roles and seasons get reversed.

 I have all the nose I need and then some.
-Early in our relationship, my wife thought it would be fun to call me "grosbeak" after the bird of the same name.
+Early in our relationship, my wife nicknamed me grosbeak after the family of large-beaked birds of the same name.